bsdimp/mk211bsd/STATUS.md

 ld.c is more troubling.
 We need to adjust it somehow.
 It lacks a SCCS id, so we'll have to maybe rely on ealier diffs in 4BSD somehow, maybe between 3BSD and 4.0BSD where portable ar was introduced, though those diffs are extensive.
-Given that the other items were pulled in from 4.3BSD, I think a lot of archive support code can be pulled in from there, but tweaked to work on the PDP-11 instead of the vax.
+Given that the other items were pulled in from 4.3BSD, I have pulled the code from there, being mindful of three things: (1) the ranlib stuff may be a weird hybrid of the old/new since we still have the short symbol name length; (2) the vax has various changes to get away from 16-bit ints; and (3) the vax has more extensive reloc info than the pdp-11.
+Currently I have a patch that applies, but has an extra 29 lines still.
+This also suggests that ranlib may need similar considerations.

 ## All the hacks